Traumatic Brain Injury (TBI) Prevention

 Infographic: Traumatic Brain Injury (TBI): Pediatric Causes and Prevention Strategies

-Pediatric Return-to-Learn after Concussion
+Pediatric Return to Learn (RTL) after Concussion

-Learn from experts working in research and community programs around pediatric concussion and the school-based Return-to-Learn program.
+Learn from experts working in research and community programs around pediatric concussion and the school-based RTL program.
 This webinar discusses the documented need and collaborative development of a school-based program to support high school students returning to school after a concussion diagnosis.

-For more information on RTL, visit: Return-to-Learn – Harborview Injury Prevention and Research Center (hiprc.org)
+For more information on RTL, visit: hiprc.org/rtl-2